 “There’s no escaping that modern life requires us to sit a lot, whether in a car, at the office, or even at home,” says Dr. Chang, an interventional pain management specialist.
 “But standing upright is the body’s natural position, helping bones stay stronger, exercising the muscles, and boosting circulation.
 On the other hand, sitting forces our spine into unnatural positions.
 It’s no wonder we end up with back pain from sitting too much, but there are ways we can fight back.”

 According to Dr. Chang, several things happen to our spine, surrounding muscles and nerves, and our bodies overall when we sit for hours that can result in, or worsen, back pain.
+These include:

 - Poor posture: Hunched in a chair, we often form a slouch or C-curve in our spine.
 This can lead to a tense and tight neck and a strained trapezius muscle in the upper back and shoulder area.
 “The longer you’re seated, the more you tend to slouch, which can increase muscle stiffness and pressure on spinal discs,” Dr. Chang says.
 “It also overstretches ligaments, tiring them out.”

 - Muscle weakness: Staying seated for prolonged periods sets off a chain reaction in muscles surrounding the spine that can prove very damaging, Dr. Chang says.
 By sitting, we stop using muscles that normally support our body when we’re standing upright.
 In turn, these muscles aren’t working to support the lower back, which causes an imbalance in the weight that’s pressing on spinal discs.
 This imbalance can lead to bulging discs, which can press on nerves in the back and neck and cause pain.